 Drain the Batteries of Your Drone

 Lithium-ion batteries are notorious for catching fire.
 As a result, it is a good idea to drain your drone’s battery before storing it.
 First and foremost, inspect the batteries for any irregularities.
 A healthy battery that has not been overheated and has no punctures or puffs should be safe to store.
-Having said that, if the batteries are in good condition, the next step is to discharge them to around 50% power.
+If the batteries are in good condition, the next step is to discharge them to around 50% power.
 Many manufacturers believe that having a battery at half capacity benefits its longevity.
 That is why, when you buy a new drone or any other device, the battery is always around 50% charged when you turn it on for the first time.
 To keep your battery from deteriorating, follow the manufacturer’s discharge instructions.

 If you want to keep your battery from deteriorating, keep it at about half capacity when storing it.

 Carefully Pack Your Drone

 When putting your drone into storage, ensure all moving components are immobilized.
 You don’t want your drone to be able to move around at all.
 You can use a strap to keep the gimbal tight.
 Doing so will prevent damage to the gimbal and camera if it falls into storage.
 Furthermore, you should remove any non-integrated cameras from the gimbal before putting the drone away for storage.
 Taking the drone’s blades off is also a good idea.
 Doing this would help because the blades will make packing your drone harder.
 If you want to ensure your drone is as tightly packed as possible and don’t want to damage the propellers, you must remove them.

 Chose a Safe Space to Store Your Drone